U.S. visa photo 2x2

 Use the linked U.S. Department of State source as the final reference for anything this page does not measure directly, especially service wording, print-lab rules, or late portal changes.

-This route is marked strict with reviewed confidence.
+This profile is marked strict with reviewed confidence.
 That is useful context, but it is still not the same thing as official approval.

 - Strictness: strict